cshivers/IrcClient-csharp/README.md

 This project has been archived.
-It's an oldddddd project that I created as a POC.
+It's an old project that I created as a POC.

 IrcClient-csharp
 ================